When it comes to men’s products, shaving soap has been around for just about as long as the concept of shaving itself.

-If shaving soap isn’t up your alley, you do have a couple other options.
+If shaving soap isn’t up your alley, you do have a couple of other options.

-Though they may not be as luxurious or timeless as a traditional shave with a puck and bowl, they do have their own pros.
+Though they may not be as luxurious or timeless as a traditional shaving with a puck and bowl, they do have their own pros.
 Here’s how the competition measures up.

 Shaving Cream vs Shaving Soap